Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Implementation Details

 \subsection{Researching Details}

-Web search is implemented using Firecrawl\footnote{\url{https://www.firecrawl.dev/}} API.
+In all of our experiments, model responses are sourced from OpenRouter platform with no GPU utilized to facilitate reproduction.
+Web search is implemented using Firecrawl API.
 In all of our experiments, we set the number of iterations $n_R$ to 2, the number of keywords generated $n_K$ to 3, the number of web pages retrieved for each keyword $n_P$ to 3, and the number of learnings generated from the research on each keyword $n_L$ to 3.
+We use the default hyperparameters when prompting LLMs and MLLMs.

 Initially, large language model $M_t$ generates $n_K$ semantically distinct keywords ${k_1,...,k_{n_K}}$ and next research goal from the research topic given by user and prior learnings.
-This step is guided by the prompt for SERP query generation in \ref{appendix:prompts-keywords}.
 Prior learnings is incorporated as contextual constraints to avoid redundancy and ensure exploratory diversity.

 For each keyword $k_i$, the agent $M_t$ conducts web search to obtain $n_P$ webpage documents in Markdown format.
 The agent then filters duplicate contents through URL-based comparison and extract textual contents and semantic metadata from retained documents.
 The metadata is preserved as the reference.
 The agent analyzes documents and synthesizes it into $n_L$ learnings and $n_K$ questions as follow-up research directions for the next iteration.
-This step is guided by the prompt for learning generation in~\ref{appendix:prompts-keywords}.
+This step is guided by the prompt for learning generation in Appendix~\ref{appendix:prompts-keywords}.

 After completing these two steps, the agent integrates the obtained next research goal and follow-up research directions to serve as the new topic for initiating the next round of search cycle.
 In the next iteration, $n_K$ is reduced by half and rounded up, thereby reflecting the gradual concentration of the search breadth as the search depth increases.
 After $n_R$ rounds of iteration, the researcher finally returns a list of final learnings and all the references.
 The workflow of the researching process is presented in Algorithm~\ref{alg:search}.